epam/ai-dial/docs/Deployment/OpenAI Model Deployment.md

 <!-- omit from toc -->
 # OpenAI Model Deployment

-From this instruction, you will learn how to create an Azure OpenAI model GPT-3.5-turbo/GPT-4.
+From this instruction, you will learn how to create an Azure OpenAI model GPT-3.5-turbo/GPT-4 and use it in AI DIAL config.

 <!-- omit from toc -->
 ## Table of Contents